retirement sories

-Firstly, don’t rely solely on your CV or Resume - network your way into a new position when you retire from your primary career.
+Don’t rely solely on your CV or Resume - network your way into a new position when you retire from your primary career.
 Don’t retire without a plan.
 Just as in your primary career, it’s easier to get a job from a job.
+Sending out multiple copies of your resume/CV - they stand little chance of being read.
+Cold calling the job market is not going to get you very far.

-A contact may be able to break the ice with a recommendation for you.
-“David is very bright, or has some good projects in his record”.
+Research showed that 55% of people found jobs through networking.
+Many of them came through someone who was not the first point of contact, but someone who has been in touch with someone else.
+A contact may be able to break the ice with a recommendation for you. ’David is very bright, or has some good projects in his record’.
 This is better than cold calling or just putting your name on a web site.

 Network!
 Seek interviews using contacts.
 This is more effective for post primary career change/reinvention than the traditional style of answering adverts and sending resumes.